FertigLab/CoGAPSGuide/optiona.md

 AnnData object with n_obs × n_vars = 25 × 20
 ```

 5 .
 Next, we will set the parameters to be used by PyCoGAPS.
-First, we will create a CoParams object, then set parameters with the setParams function.
+First, we will **create a CoParams object**, then **set parameters with the setParams function**.

 ```yml
 params = CoParams(path=modsimpath)
 params.printParams()
 ```

 printParams() displays all parameters currently set for the parameter object.
-Since we just generated this object using the constructor, all default parameters are currently set.
+Since we just generated this object using the constructor, **all default parameters are currently set**.

 ```yml
 -- Standard Parameters --